badboy/badbill/CONTRIBUTING.md

 # How to contribute

-This API client is implemented for my own use, so I will only work on the parts I need for myself.
+This API client is implemented for use at [rrbone](http://www.rrbone.net), so I will only work on the parts we need for our application.
 Additional improvements, comments on code and implementation and bug fixes are very welcome.

 ## Report bugs, improvements or feature requests